 Who can sign up for expat health insurance?

 - People intended to stay temporarily in Germany (up to 5 years)

 - International employees, freelancers, digital nomads, business owners, self-employed

 Expat insurance has a few disadvantages compared to public and private health insurance:

-For example, I have had a voluntary policy with AOK and it was a good experience.
-They offer voluntary insurance coverage, which is comparable to normal statutory insurance but costs a bit more, than student insurance, for example.
+For example, I have had a voluntary policy with AOK, and it was a good experience.
+They offer voluntary insurance coverage, which is comparable to normal statutory insurance but costs a bit more than student insurance, for example.
 I paid the standard price: around 180 EUR per month without having any income.

-Yet, if you have income your price for the policy will be different.
+Yet, if you have income, your price for the policy will be different.
 The contribution is calculated fairly according to income.
 It might range from 350 EUR to 750 EUR per month, depending on the estimated worldwide earnings.

-Nonetheless, not everyone will be entitled to volunteer insurance coverage in Germany, the company will prove your documents.
+Nonetheless, not everyone will be entitled to volunteer insurance coverage in Germany; the company will prove your documents.

-As a voluntarily insured member of the AOK, you receive the same benefits as with normal public insurance.
+As a voluntarily insured member of the AOK, you receive the same benefits as with regular public insurance.
 Also, you don’t have to claim back expenses when visiting a doctor, this insurance will cover it directly.

-What is covered by voluntary insurance policy?
+What is covered by the voluntary insurance policy?